harperco/MeasEval/README.md

 * annotSet: refers to the logical grouping of annotations, one per annotated quantity, in the order that the appear in the text document.
 * annotType, one of Quantity, MeasuredEntity, MeasuredProperty, or Qualifier.
 * startOffset: character ofset of the start of the annotation in the text.
-* endOffset: character offset of the end of the annotation in the text.
+* endOffset: character offset pointing to the character after the last character in the annotation.
 * annotId: an identifier for the row in the file, unique per annotSet.
 * text: the text of the annotation.
 * other: additional properties used in the task, including: